Bhumesh01/pythonProjects/README.md

    This is a Python-based educational game that helps users learn the names and locations of Indian states.
 The game uses a graphical interface to display a map of India and allows players to guess the names of states, marking them on the map as they go.
+6. SNAKE GAME:
+   This is a Python implementation of the classic Snake game using the Turtle graphics library.
+The game features a snake that grows longer as it eats food, with the objective to achieve the highest score possible without colliding with the walls or the snake's own body.